 About Monica J. Casper, Ph.D.

-Monica J. Casper, Ph.D., is a sociologist whose scholarly and teaching interests include gender, bodies, health, sexuality, disability, and trauma, with a particular emphasis on reproductive health and politics.
+Monica J. Casper, Ph.D., is a sociologist whose scholarly and teaching interests include gender, bodies, health, sexuality, disability, and trauma, with particular expertise in reproductive health and politics.
+Her work is deeply interdisciplinary and includes such approaches as environmental justice, medical humanities, critical trauma studies, and health disparities.
+She is currently Dean of Arts and Letters, San Diego State University.

 She has published several books including the award-winning The Making of the Unborn Patient: A Social Anatomy of Fetal Surgery; is co-editor of TRIVIA: Voices of Feminism; and is a managing editor of The Feminist Wire.
 She is founding co-editor, with Lisa Jean Moore, of the Biopolitics series at NYU Press.
 Dr. Casper is currently involved in several research projects: 1) the biopolitics of maternal/child health and infant mortality in the United States; 2) social and biomedical consequences of traumatic brain injury, with Dan Morrison; and 3) a study of social aspects of parental child abduction.
 She also writes fiction and creative nonfiction, and has been published in a number of literary journals.